 How to Apply the Framework in Your Virtual Classroom Design & Delivery

 For consistent, effective engagement, the entire instructional team must be focused on all three dimensions of the InQuire Engagement Framework™.

 Foster Environmental Engagement

-Remember that environmental engagement is about more than just the technology though, so it’s also about ensuring that learners’ contributions change the environment.
-This means designing truly collaborative activities with effective debriefs that encourage learners to build on what each other says.
-It means facilitating discussions where learners respond to each other and that the facilitation team are using examples and stories that are relevant to the people present.
+Remember that environmental engagement is about more than just the technology though.
+It’s also about ensuring that learners’ contributions change the environment.
+This means designing truly collaborative activities with effective debriefs that encourage each learner to build on what each other says.
+It means facilitating discussions where learners respond to each other, and that the facilitation team are using examples and stories that are relevant to the people present.
 It means the producer is restating instructions for those who need them and is acting as a learner advocate to ensure all learners are heard.

 Nurture Emotional Engagement

 Those new to the virtual classroom may think that the emotional engagement is something that is missing when you’re not face to face, but it certainly doesn’t need to be.
-Ensuring emotional engagement means designing effective warmups, so that everyone can participate straight away.
+Ensuring emotional engagement means designing effective warmups so that everyone can participate straight away.
 It’s about facilitating in a fun, engaging manner, allowing and encouraging learners to enjoy themselves.
-It’s about building community – by encouraging learners to work together, to share ideas and to build connections in class.
+It’s about building community by encouraging learners to work together, share ideas, and build connections in class.
 Producers can nurture emotional engagement by joining in with the conversations and reaching out to any learner who may need extra support or attention.